baishuiz/uitest/docs/installation.rst

 Browsers Initialize additions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. _init-path:

-we had met some issue on Windows,one was the ``PATH``, here is the solution:
+We had met some issue on Windows , one was the ``PATH``, here is the solution:

 - Append ``";C:\Program Files\Google\Chrome\Application\chrome.exe"`` to your ``PATH`` environment variable.
 - Modify this path appropriately if you installed your browsers to a different location.